 - Mix the flour, baking powder, and salt in a bowl and set aside until needed.

-- Put the eggs, sugar, coffee and vanilla in the bowl of a mixer fitted with the whisk attachment and beat at high speed for about 10 minutes, until the mixture is very thick and forms a slowly dissolving ribbon when the whisk is lifted and the mixture is allowed to drizzle back into the bowl.
+- Put the eggs, sugar, coffee and vanilla in the bowl of a mixer fitted with the whisk attachment and beat at high speed for about 10 minutes, until the mixture is very thick and ribbons form as batter drips off the whisk.

 - Very gradually add the warm chocolate.
 Scrape down the sides of the bowl and work rubber spatula around the bottom of the bowl, then continue to mix just until the chocolate is incorporated.
 Add the melted butter.
 Add the dry ingredients and mix gently but thoroughly, then stir in the remaining chocolate chunks.
 The mixture will look like a thick, marshmallowy cake batter.